 Alberto R. Gonzales

-Dean and Doyle Rogers Distinguished Chair of Law
+Dean and Doyle Rogers Distinguished Professor of Law

 B.A., Rice University; J.D., Harvard Law School

 After attending the United States Air Force Academy, Alberto Gonzales graduated from Rice University (B.A.) and Harvard Law School.
 He was nominated by President George W. Bush and confirmed by the United States Senate as the 80th Attorney General of the United States on February 3, 2005 and served in that capacity until September 2007.
 He has worked as a partner at a major Houston law firm (Vinson & Elkins) and held positions as Justice on the Texas Supreme Court, Texas Secretary of State, General Counsel to the Governor of Texas and Counsel to the President of the United States.
 Judge Gonzales has also served as a Visiting Professor and minority/veteran recruitment consultant at Texas Tech University.